Adopt a Highway

-Adopt-a-Highway is a public service program for volunteers to pick up litter along Minnesota's roadways.
+Adopt a Highway is a public service program for volunteers to pick up litter along Minnesota's roadways.

-Rice County's Adopt-a-Highway program
+Rice County's Adopt a Highway program

+Roadway segments are assigned to groups on a first-come first-serve basis.
 Every attempt will be made to assign segments requested, but in the event of conflicts, the closest available road segment will be offered to interested groups.

 The county's program does not provide the blue and white recognition sign seen along other highways because of the sign cost.
 The county will install a sign if the purchase and installation costs ($150 per sign) are included with the permit application.
 A group desiring signs may request a sign at either or both ends of the adopted segment.

-Minnesota's Adopt-a-Highway program
+Minnesota's Adopt a Highway program

-The state of Minnesota Adopt-a-Highway program asks community and church groups, businesses and other organizations to adopt a highway by picking up litter on both sides of a roadway for at least two years.
+The state of Minnesota Adopt a Highway program asks community and church groups, businesses and other organizations to adopt a highway by picking up litter on both sides of a roadway for at least two years.